open-telemetry/opamp-spec/specification.md

 ```

-## Addons
+## Packages

-An Addon has a name and content stored in a file.
-The content of the file,
+Each Agent is composed of one or more packages.
+A package has a name and content stored
-functionality provided by the addons, how they are stored and used by the Agent
+in a file.
+The content of the file, functionality provided by the packages, how they are
-side is agent type-specific and is outside the concerns of the OpAMP protocol.
+stored and used by the Agent  side is agent type-specific and is outside the concerns of
+the OpAMP protocol.

+There are two types of packages: top-level and sub-packages.

+There is normally only one top-level package, which implements the primary
+functionality of the Agent.
+When there is only one top-level package it may have an
+empty name.

+Sub-packages are also known as addons or plugins.
+The sub-packages can be installed at
+the Agent for added functionality (hence the name addons).

-The Agent may have zero or more addons installed.
-Each addon has a name.
+The Agent may have one or more packages installed.
+Each package has a name.
 The
-Agent cannot have more than one addon of the particular name installed.
+Agent cannot have more than one package of the particular name installed.

-Different addons may have files with the same name, file names are not globally
+Different package may have files with the same name, file names are not globally
-unique, they are only unique within the scope of a particular addon.
+unique, they are only unique within the scope of a particular package.

-Addons may be provided and installed locally (e.g. by a local user).
-The addons
+Package may be provided and installed locally (e.g. by a local user).
+The packages
 may be also offered to the Agent remotely by the Server, in which case the Agent
-may download and install the addons.
+may download and install the packages.

-To offer addons to the Agent the Server sets the
+To offer packages to the Agent the Server sets the
-[addons_available](#servertoagent-message) field in the ServerToAgent message that
+[packages_available](#packages_available) field in the ServerToAgent message that
-is sent either in response to an status report form the Agent or by Server's
+is sent either in response to a status report form the Agent or by Server's
-initiative if the Server wants to push addons to the Agent.
+initiative if the Server wants to push packages to the Agent.

-The [AddonsAvailable](#addonsavailable-message) message describes the addons
+The [PackagesAvailable](#packagesavailable-message) message describes the packages
 that are available on the Server for this Agent.
-For each addon the message
+For each package the message
-describes the file that has the addon content and provides the URL from which
+describes the file that has the package's content and provides the URL from which
 the file can be downloaded using an HTTP GET request.
-The URLs point to addon
+The URLs point to package
 files on a Download Server (which may be on the same host as the OpAMP Server or
 a different host).

-The protocol supports only a single downloadable file per addon.
+The protocol supports only a single downloadable file per package.
 If the Agent's
-addons conceptually are composed of multiple files then the Agent and Server can
+packages conceptually are composed of multiple files then the Agent and Server can
 agree to store the files in any file format that allows storing multiple files
 in a single file, e.g. a zip or tar file.
-After downloading the single addon
+After downloading the single package
 file the Agent may extract the files contained in it.
 How exactly this is done
 is Agent specific and is beyond the scope of the protocol.

-The Server is allowed to make an addon offer only if the Agent indicated that it
+The Server is allowed to make a package offer only if the Agent indicated that it
-can accept addons via AcceptsAddons bit of StatusReport.capabilities field.
+can accept packages via AcceptsPackages bit of StatusReport.capabilities field.

-### Downloading Addons
+### Downloading Packages

-After receiving the [AddonsAvailable](#addonsavailable-message) message the
+After receiving the [PackagesAvailable](#packagesavailable-message) message the
 Agent SHOULD follow this download procedure:

 #### Step 1

-Compare the aggregate hash of all addons it has with the aggregate hash offered
+Compare the aggregate hash of all packages it has with the aggregate hash offered
-by the Server in the all_addons_hash field.
+by the Server in the all_packages_hash field.

 If the aggregate hash is the same then consider the download procedure done,
-since it means all addons on the Agent are the same as offered by the Server.
+since it means all packages on the Agent are the same as offered by the Server.
-Otherwise go to Step 2.
+Otherwise, go to Step 2.

 #### Step 2

-For each addon offered by the Server the Agent SHOULD check if it should
+For each package offered by the Server the Agent SHOULD check if it should
-download the particular addon:
+download the particular package:

-* If the Agent does not have an addon with the specified name then it SHOULD
+* If the Agent does not have a package with the specified name then it SHOULD
-  download the addon.
-See Step 3 on how to download each addon file.
+  download the package.
+See Step 3 on how to download each package file.
-* If the Agent has the addon the Agent SHOULD compare the hash of the addon that
+* If the Agent has the package the Agent SHOULD compare the hash of the package that
-  the Agent has with the hash of the addon offered by the Server in the
+  the Agent has with the hash of the package offered by the Server in the
-  [hash](#hash) field in the [AddonAvailable](#addonavailable-message) message.
+  [hash](#hash) field in the [PackageAvailable](#packageavailable-message) message.
-  If the hashes are the same then the addon is the same and processing for this
+  If the hashes are the same then the package is the same and processing for this
-  addon is done, proceed to the next addon.
+  package is done, proceed to the next package.
 If the hashes are different then
-  check the addon file as described in Step 3.
+  check the package file as described in Step 3.

-Finally, if the Agent has any addons that are not offered by the Server the
+Finally, if the Agent has any packages that are not offered by the Server the
-addons SHOULD be deleted by the Agent.
+packages SHOULD be deleted by the Agent.

 #### Step 3

-For the file of the addon offered by the Server the Agent SHOULD check if it
+For the file of the package offered by the Server the Agent SHOULD check if it
 should download the file:

 * If the Agent does not have a file with the specified name then it SHOULD